Phosphatidylglycerol

 Phosphatidylglycerol is a glycerophospholipid found in pulmonary surfactant and in the plasma membrane where it directly activates lipid-gated ion channels.

 The general structure of phosphatidylglycerol consists of a L-glycerol 3-phosphate backbone ester-bonded to either saturated or unsaturated fatty acids on carbons 1 and 2.
 The head group substituent glycerol is bonded through a phosphomonoester.
 It is the precursor of surfactant and its presence (>0.3) in the amniotic fluid of the newborn indicates fetal lung maturity.

 Approximately 98% of alveolar wall surface area is due to the presence of type I cells, with type II cells producing pulmonary surfactant covering around 2% of the alveolar walls.
 Once surfactant is secreted by the type II cells, it must be spread over the remaining type I cellular surface area.
 Phosphatidylglycerol is thought to be important in spreading of surfactant over the Type I cellular surface area.
 The major surfactant deficiency in premature infants relates to the lack of phosphatidylglycerol, even though it comprises less than 5% of pulmonary surfactant phospholipids.
 It is synthesized by head group exchange of a phosphatidylcholine enriched phospholipid using the enzyme phospholipase D.

 Biosynthesis

-Phosphatidic acid reacts with CTP, producing CDP-diacylglycerol, with loss of pyrophosphate.
-Glycerol-3-phosphate reacts with CDP-diacylglycerol to form phosphatidylglycerol phosphate, while CMP is released.
-The phosphate group is hydrolysed forming phosphatidylglycerol.
-Phosphatidylglycerol combines with CDP-DAG forming cardiolipin releasing CMP by the action of cardiolipin synthase.

-Two phosphatidylglycerols form cardiolipin, the constituent molecule of the mitochondrial inner membrane.
-In eukaryotic mitochondria phosphatidylglycerol is converted to cardiolipin by reacting with a molecule of cytidine diphosphate diglyceride in a reaction catalyzed by cardiolipin synthase (Hostetler KY, van den Bosch H, van Deenen LL.
-The mechanism of cardiolipin biosynthesis in liver mitochondria.
-Biochim Biophys Acta.
-1972 Mar 23;260(3):507-13. doi: 10.1016/0005-2760(72)90065-3.
-PMID: 4556770).
+Phosphatidylglycerol (PG) is formed via a complex sequential pathway whereby phosphatidic acid (PA) is first converted to CDP-diacylglyceride by the enzyme CDP-diacylglyceride synthase.
+Then a PGP synthase enzyme exchanges glycerol-3-phosphate (G3P) for cytidine monophosphase (CMP), forming the temporary intermediate phosphatidylglycerolphosphate (PGP).
+PG is finally synthesized when a PGP phosphatase enzyme catalyzes the immediate dephosphorylation of the PGP intermediate to form PG.
+In bacteria, another membrane phospholipid known as cardiolipin can be synthesized by condensing two molecules of phosphatidylglycerol; a reaction catalyzed by the enzyme cardiolipin-synthase.
+In eukaryotic mitochondria phosphatidylglycerol is converted to cardiolipin by reacting with a molecule of cytidine diphosphate diglyceride in a reaction catalyzed by cardiolipin synthase.